 Banks play a key role in facilitating money laundering and feature prominently in almost every major money laundering scandal.

 Banks have been subject to multiple anti-money laundering regulations for decades.
-From ‘know your customer’ rules to more elaborated enhanced due diligence procedures, in general, banks are well regulated when it comes to anti-money laundering.
-There are, however, a number of areas of concern relating to identification of and access to beneficial ownership information, as well as the identification of domestic and foreign politically exposed persons.
+From know-your-customer rules to more elaborate enhanced due diligence procedures, banks are generally well-regulated when it comes to anti-money laundering.
+There are, however, a number of areas of concern related to identification of, and access to, beneficial ownership information as well as identification of domestic and foreign politically exposed persons.

 More importantly, the weak implementation and effectiveness of existing rules mean that in spite of advances in the regulatory framework, banks continue to turn a blind eye to dirty money, failing to stop or report suspicious transactions.
 As a consequence, public money that should be used for common good ends up in offshore accounts or luxury apartments.